ling-coursera/cleaningdata/CodeBook.md

   * Jerk -> JerkSignal
   * Mag -> Magnitude
 * Calculate the averages of the measurements for each activity and each subject
-* Save the averages in hcrmeanresult.csv
+* Save the averages in hcrmeanresult.txt